-Plugins: Browser plugins that the visitor has installed, e.g. Adobe Flash Reader.
-This is useful as sometimes plugins can affect the usability of the chat portal.
+Plugins: Browser plugins/ Extensions that the visitor has installed, e.g. Adobe Flash Reader.
+This is useful as sometimes plugins can affect the usability of the Conversations Hub.

 Variables: This is most useful when integrating with other CRMs or Helpdesks.
 Variables allow you to take information from a chat and easily feed it in to a third party program.
 For more information click here.

 Site Visits: This shows the number of individual occasions a visitor came to your site.
 Switching pages on your site doesn’t count as an extra visit, so this gives you an accurate idea of how interested a potential client may be.